allyeverton/amazonsurvey/README.md

 - How can we analyze consumer behavior to increase consumer purchases?
 - What is the main cause of a consumer to not make a purchase?

+These questions are important for developing marketing campaigns that target a specific group with the goal of increasing revenues.
+Amazon can identify new growth opportunities and create targeted ad campaigns.
+A [reference](https://www.linkedin.com/pulse/beyond-borders-why-consumer-behaviour-market-trends-important/) is included on why this project has important implication and why Amazon and all businesses should be analyzing consumer behavior.

 ## Data Description
 This data was found from Kaggle and converted from a csv file to an excel file to be used in Tableau.
 Access the Kaggle site [here](https://www.kaggle.com/datasets/swathiunnikrishnan/amazon-consumer-behaviour-dataset).